 Not all babies like tummy time at first.
 Do not be afraid and be the toy!
 Lie down on your belly opposite your baby and sing songs or talk to them.
 There is nothing more motivating than seeing a family member's face and hearing your voice while you encourage them.

 Babies are also discovering how to use their hands, feet, eyes, and most of their senses.
 Infant reactions are random at first, but they eventually learn by cause and effect.
 They will also learn to control their actions over time, especially when they get a reaction or a response they like, learning to perform the steps repeatedly.

 Babies love rattles.
 There are so many kinds of rattles.
 Some rattles make noises or have blinking lights.
 Others have soft textures, while many are hard plastic.
 Rattles should be light, smooth, and easy for your baby to handle or hold in their hand.
 Also, look for toys that can clean spit-up and drool easily.

 Babies are tiny humans with likes, dislikes, and preferences, too.
 Offer your baby a variety of rattles to play with and see how they react.
 It won't be long before you know which ones are their favorites!

 Car Seat Toys

 Reading to babies is very important for their language and vocabulary development.
-Look for soft, cloth books or durable board books with fabric spots for baby to touch while they look at the picture and hear new words while you read.
+Look for soft, cloth books or durable board books with fabric spots for babies to touch while they look at the picture and hear new words while you read.

 Once babies learn to love rattles, you will see them begin to explore with their hands, feet, and mouth.
 Always supervise babies when they are playing.
 Why are babies always putting toys in their mouths?
-Babies like to explore toys with their senses, including their mouths.
+Babies like to explore toys with their senses, including taste.
 These toys also provide comfort to their gums if they have new teeth emerging.